Malena (song)

 Malena is a famous tango song from 1941 whose lyrics were written by Homero Manzi and music composed by Lucio Demare.
 It was performed for the first time by Lucio Demare’s orchestra in the Boite Novelty, sung by Juan Carlos Miranda.
 This version was recorded in the movie El Viejo Hucha, directed by Lucas Demare and with Osvaldo Miranda who did the cinematography.
 The movie was released on January 8, 1942, and April 29, 1942.
-This version was successfully recorded at RCA Victor by the Anibal Trolio orchestra, with the voice of Francisco Fiorentino.
+This version was successfully recorded at RCA Victor by the Anibal Troilo orchestra, with the voice of Francisco Fiorentino.
 It has been considered one of the most beautiful tangos of all time.

 The lyrics

 The lyrics were written by Homero Manzi which is split into two parts that are separated by a chorus.
 The separation refers to Malena’s passionate way of singing tango.
 Manzi is impressed by the “dark tone” of Malena’s song, her “shadow voice”, her “shaky voice” and that leads her to sing “tango like no other”.
 Manzi believes Malena identifies herself in such a way with tango that it attributes to the quintessential tango essence and he states, “Malena’s sorrow is that of a bandoneon”.

 In the chorus, the songwriter addresses Malena directly, to tell her what it feels like to hear her sing.
 He then tells her how he is moved by the cold and bitter emotion while she sings as if it were made “in the salt of remembrance”, and confessing at last in front of someone capable of exposing her pain in this way.
 He can only feel her kindness, “You are better, much better than me”.

 With “Malena”, Homero Manzi introduced the metaphor of tango, influencing other lyricists such as Homero Expósito and Catulo Castillo.
 Manzi, in turn, was influenced by French surrealism, and poets such as Pablo Neruda and Federico Garcia Lorca.